wolakec/hacker-news-scraper/README.md

 ### Prerequisites
 This project depends upon the following:
   - Node.js (https://nodejs.org) - Version 8 and above
+  - Docker (https://www.docker.com/get-started) - Optional, only required to run using docker

 ### Installation
 1. Clone the repository to your local machine